 A few of the rowdies managed to get to their feet and put up a fight.
 They got the worst of it.
-They were bludgeoned and kicked so savagely we were afraid we were witnessing murder.
+They were bludgeoned and kicked so ferociously we were afraid we were witnessing murder.

 Throwing Away the Chains

 Back at the tents, Jake confronted us, demanding to know what had happened.
 Shaken, I groped around until I found a flashlight.
 Then I returned to the scene of the carnage.
-The music coming from one of the trucks was still blaring.
+The music coming from one of the truck was still blaring.
 I reached in and turned it off.